dev-ofournier/Evaneos/test-back-kata-refacto-master/refactoring.md

 + I remove the variable "$quoteFromRepository" because the variable "$quote" is the same thing.
 It's an instance of Quote.
 + I remove the condition ($this->hasText($text, '[quote:destination_link]')) that initialize the variable "$destination".
 This variable is already defined above.
 + "Quote::renderHtml" calls the method "renderHtml" of the instance Quote.
 The variable $quote is too an instance of Quote.
 So, we can write "$quote->renderHtml".
 It's the same thing for the method "renderText".
 +  ucfirst and mb_strtolower allows to transform the variable's format.
 The getter (getFirstname()) takes care of the format.

+###Commit "add accolade into if/else"

+Prefer the braces in order to clearly delineate the block and to have the same structure in the whole class